 Variations and add ins:

-- To make vegan overnight protein oats: use a dairy free milk such as coconut milk or almond milk, vegan protein powder, and maple syrup.
+- To make these into vegan overnight protein oats: use a dairy-free milk such as coconut milk or almond milk, vegan protein powder, and maple syrup.

-- Gluten free variation: be sure to use certified gluten free oats and gluten free protein powder.
+- To make these overnight oats gluten-free: be sure to use certified gluten-free oats and gluten-free protein powder.

-- To make these oats a little sweeter, add an extra tablespoon of honey or maple syrup.
+- To make these oats a little sweeter, add an extra tablespoon of honey or maple syrup or some jam such as my blueberry chia jam recipe or plum chia jam.

 How to store:

-Store this recipe for up to a week in the fridge in a sealed jar or container.
+Store these oats for up to a week in the fridge in a sealed jar or airtight container.

 You can freeze overnights oats in a small container and thaw them in the fridge the day before eating.